Nacio Herb Brown: Career

 Brown first operated a tailoring business (1916), and then became a financially successful realtor, but he always wrote and played music.
 After his first hit "Coral Sea" (1920) and a first big hit, "When Buddha Smiles" (1921), he eventually became a full-time composer.
-He joined The American Society of Composers, Authors and Publishers (ASCAP) in 1927, the same year writing the piano instrumental "The Doll Dance".
-This was followed by two more popular Doll-based tunes, "Rag Doll" (1928) and "The Wedding of the Painted Doll", released in 1929.
+He joined The American Society of Composers, Authors and Publishers (ASCAP) in 1926, the same year writing the piano instrumental "The Doll Dance".
+This was followed by two other Doll-based tunes, "Rag Doll" (1928) and "The Wedding of the Painted Doll", released in 1929.

 In 1928, he was hired to work in Hollywood by MGM and write film scores for the new medium of sound film.
 For his film work, he often collaborated with lyricist Arthur Freed.
 Their music is collected for the most part in Singin' in the Rain.
 He appeared in the MGM variety film The Hollywood Revue of 1929.
 Brown also worked with Richard A. Whiting and Buddy De Sylva on Broadway Musicals such as Take a Chance.

 Along with L. Wolfe Gilbert, Brown wrote the music for the children's television western, Hopalong Cassidy, which first aired in 1949.